Irish deputy premier to travel to Egypt and Jordan to push for Gaza ceasefire

 Micheal Martin is due to visit Cairo, Amman and the Rafah border crossing this week.

-Ireland’s deputy premier is to travel to Egypt and Jordan to push for the need for a ceasefire in Gaza and support efforts for a two-state solution.
+Ireland’s deputy premier is to travel to Egypt and Jordan to push for a ceasefire in Gaza and support efforts working towards a two-state solution.

-The visit comes as tensions in the Middle East soar following attacks between Israel and Iran, and after a strike on the densely populated city of Rafah in southern Gaza, in which 18 children and four adults were killed.
+The visit comes amid tensions in the Middle East following attacks between Israel and Iran, and after a strike on the densely populated city of Rafah in southern Gaza, in which 18 children and four adults were killed.

 Israel has said it will carry out a ground offensive on the city located at the Egyptian border, despite international calls for restraint, including from the US and Ireland.